Album: Thug Motivation 103: Hustlerz Ambition

 Anyway, Jay, reading your review of this black man’s album got me thinking about the Dothraki and what it’d be like if some bookish little Lannister got a grant to study the way they do things out in the open like that.
 Maybe he’d write how their body of song “somehow seems both airless and over-inflated” too.

-And for anyone itching to mash whatever racism button’s closest…relax.
-I’m just saying that a man writing things like “satisfyingly huge- and evil-sounding” about a guy’s rap album is making me laugh.
+And for anyone itching to mash whatever racism alarm is closest…relax.
+I’m just saying that the idea of a man writing things like “satisfyingly huge- and evil-sounding” about a guy’s rap album is making me laugh.

-Now Jayson, it’s cool to find fault with any or every rap album.
+Jayson, it’s cool to find fault with a rap album.
 And hell, feel free to write about it — that’s why the keys are there.
-But really man, roll your shoulders a bit…get those kinks out — relax — ain’t a black guy gonna jump through the window and knife you in the kidney if you write in plain English that his brother can’t rap past a 6.8.
+But really man, roll your shoulders a bit…get those kinks out — relax — ain’t a black man gonna jump through the window and knife you in the kidney if you write in plain English that his brother can’t rap past a 6.8.

 So for the love of Christ, please never write “satisfyingly” or “shockingly” or “baldly” again.
 The first two shouldn’t even be adverbs and the other one looks like BADLY — like Jayson Greene writes BADLY.